MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 4/README.md

 # :pencil: Week 4 exercises
 This week we will learn the basics of artificial intelligence.
-We will try to identify an object of our own choice.
-We will write a program to use this AI so the drone is capable identify objects.
+We will try to connect to the drone through our library, to retrieve coordinates where the AI recognizes a traffic cone and to retrieve a frame from the camera.
 This week will prepare you for the end assignments.

 ## Exercise 4